-In Fig.~\ref{fig:qeel_mpa_Ni}, we show analogous MPA($\q$) spectral band structures for Ni, in this case modeled with 13 poles.
-As for Ca, the most intense poles are well defined and superimpose constructively with the intensity spreading in a larger energy range.
-However, many poles, especially in the low-energy region ($p=2$-$6$) around $10$~eV shown in Fig.~\ref{fig:qeel_IV_zoom}, exhibit residues with an imaginary part larger than its real part and a sign not always complying with the time ordering.
-Imposing such constraints on the residues $R_p$, using a relation analogous to the one for the poles in Eq.~\eqref{eq:pole_constraints}, results in a reduction of the accuracy of the MPA($\q$) fit with respect to the numerical data.
-The need for a fit with free residues, which allows for incoherent pole interference, evidences the complexity of plasmonic quasi-particle formation in non-homogeneous electronic materials.
+In Fig.~\ref{fig:qeel_mpa_Ni} we show the MPA($\q$) spectral band structure of Ni, in this case modeled with 13 poles.
+All the parameters of the MPA($\q$) representation can be found in Table~\ref{tab:poles_Ca_Ni}.
+As for Ca, the most intense pole ($p = 12$) is well defined, with the intensity spreading over a larger energy range.
+However, many poles, especially in the low-energy region ($p=2$-$6$) around $10$~eV, shown in the zoomed panel of Fig.~\ref{fig:qeel_IV_zoom}(d), exhibit residues that do not always comply with the relation $\Re [R_p (q)] > - \Im [R_p (q)] > 0$.
+This could, in principle, be imposed in the fitting, as constraints on the residues $R_p$, similar to the ones imposed on the poles $\Omega_p$ through Eq.~\eqref{eq:pole_constraints}.
+However, such an approach sacrifices the accuracy of the MPA($\q$) fit with respect to the numerical data, representing a considerable increase of the fitting error for Ni and many other metals.
+The fit with unconstrained residues allows for incoherent pole superposition and, therefore, underlines the complexity of plasmonic quasi-particle formation in non-homogeneous electronic materials like Ni.